 What they’ll say instead: “One of our engines is indicating improperly.”
 (Or more likely, they’ll say nothing, and you’ll never know the difference.
 Most planes fly fine with one engine down.)
 You’ll also never hear, “Well, folks, the visibility out there is zero.”
-Instead they’ll say: “There’s some fog in the Washington area.”
-Here are what the most common flight codes you may hear actually mean.
+Instead, they’ll say: “There’s some fog in the Washington area.”

 The truth is, we’re exhausted

-Our work rules allow us to be on duty 16 hours without a break.
+Our work rules allow us to be on duty for 16 hours without a break.
 That’s many more hours than a truck driver.
-And unlike a truck driver, who can pull over at the next rest stop, we can’t pull over at the next cloud.—Captain at a major airline
+And unlike a truck driver, who can pull over at the next rest stop, we can’t pull over at the next cloud. —Captain at a major airline

 There’s no such thing as a water landing